imjoy-team/ImJoy/docs/i2k_tutorial.md

 ## 1. Understanding key concepts in ImJoy

 ### Live execution feature
 Let's start by introducing the **live execution feature** of this tutorial.
-We have loaded the ImJOy core into this tutorial such that you can run and edit ImJoy plugin code directly on this page.
+We have loaded the ImJoy core into this tutorial such that you can run and edit ImJoy plugin code directly on this page.

 ### Hello from ImJoy
 The following code block contains one line in Javascript.
 If click the **Run** button, you should see a popup message saying `Hello from ImJoy!`.